cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 --- abstract

 This document specifies a CBOR encoding of PKIX profiled X.509 Certificates.
 The resulting certificates are called "CBOR certificates".
 The CBOR encoding supports a large subset of RFC 5280, while at the same time producing very small sizes for certificates compatible with RFC 7925 and IEEE 802.1AR DevID.
 The CBOR encoding can be used to re-encode DER encoded X.509 certificates and to encode natively signed certificates.
-When uses to re-encode DER encoded X.509 certificates, the CBOR encoding can in many cases reduce the size of RFC 7925 profiled certificates with over 50%.
+When used to re-encode DER encoded X.509 certificates, the CBOR encoding can in many cases reduce the size of RFC 7925 profiled certificates with over 50%.
 The document also specifies COSE headers for CBOR certificates as well as a TLS certificate type for CBOR certificates.

 --- middle